rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 ```
 In this way, we recover the Brownian motion from the Langevin equation as the overdamped limit without a force field.

 Now we go back to the rescaling to a more representative time scale and deduce the overdamped approximation at the limit $\nu \rightarrow \infty$.
+More details in [Section 6.5](https://doi.org/10.1007/978-1-4939-1323-7_6) of [Grigorios Pavliotis (2014)](https://doi.org/10.1007/978-1-4939-1323-7).
 Making the change of time scale to
 ```math
     \tilde t = \frac{t}{\nu},
 ```